Does your company have a customer-centric culture?

 Image courtesy of CustomerThink

 If your customer answers low, such as 1 through 4, then they’re considered detractors.
 Between 7 and 9 are your passives, who have a more neutral approach.

-The CSAT also uses a score system that’s 1 through 5 known as the Likert scale.
+The CSAT also uses a score system of 1 through 5, known as the Likert scale.
 This uses psychometrics to gauge how happy your customers are.

 Here’s what your CSAT may look like.